-No other dish exemplifies the genius of the Singaporean kitchen as well as chilli crab, a speciality that incorporates vast culinary influence.
-Chilli crab is one of Singapore’s most well-known dishes, a great source of national pride for locals and a must-try for anyone visiting this bustling city-state.
+Except for perhaps Hainanese chicken rice, no other dish exemplifies the genius of the Singaporean kitchen as well as chilli crab.
+Chilli crab is one of Singapore’s most well-known dishes, a signature recipe that incorporates vast culinary influence.
+It’s of course a source of great national pride for locals and a must-try for anyone visiting this bustling city-state.

 Chilli crab dates back to 1956, when Singapore pair Cher Yam Tian and Lim Choon Ngee opened a food stand next to the Kallang River.
 Using an open charcoal fire and a few wooden tables and chairs to seat their guests, the restaurateurs’ reputation slowly began to grow.
 Rather than offering flashy decorations and a huge menu, the couple stuck to what they were best at: cooking simple, seriously delicious seafood.

 Soon enough, the secret was out and Singaporeans everywhere were buzzing about the stand.
 Yam Tian and Choon Ngee had acquired a huge following of crab lovers.
 So huge, in fact, that a little stand by the river couldn’t cut it anymore.
 The pair needed to upgrade their kitchen, and that they did, eventually moving to a larger premises on Upper East Coast Road in Bedok Beach.
 The move was a success, and Singapore’s chilli crab connoisseurs followed.

 What makes chilli crab so damn delicious?